SiddVanj/RoMoDE/RoMoDE_website/README.md

-# RoMoDE: Robotics Dataset Demo Platform
+# RoMoDE: Robotics Multimodal Dataset Exchange

 A modern web app for uploading, processing, searching, and demoing robotics datasets.
 No ROS bag, no cloud backend—just a browser-based experience for showcasing dataset features and search.